meanbee/magecert/sales.md

 ## Refunds

 `Mage_Sales_Model_Order_Creditmemo` handles refunds on an order.
 Each payment method needs to specify if it can perform refunds and provide a method to do so.
-If the method allows for online refunds, the refund wil be automated and processed by the method.
+If the method allows for online refunds, the refund will be automated and processed by the method.
 Whereas offline refunds will need to be actioned outside of Magento after an order has been cancelled.

-Taxes on refunds are processsed as configured in admin, i.e on origin, billing or shipping address.
+Taxes on refunds are processed as configured in admin, i.e on origin, billing or shipping address.

 ## Partial Order Operations